frankiefy/CV/README.md

 One of my proudest achievements at Makers Academy was to learn Javascript and build a project in 5 days

-- I achieved A during my work at B (job, or otherwise) I used
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 | Project   | Description | Technologies |
 |---        |---         |---           |